camunda/infra-global-github-actions/actionlint/README.md

 # actionlint

-Thok,lk,,is composite GitHub Action (GHA) is supposed to be used to lint GitHub action workflows.
+This composite GitHub Action (GHA) is supposed to be used to lint GitHub action workflows.

 It's basically a wrap around the `actionlint` tool, with the goal to provide a consistent way to lint GitHub action workflows across all Camunda repositories, especially when using self-hosted runners.

 You can read more about `actionlint` [here](https://github.com/rhysd/actionlint/tree/main)

+You can see the list of checks supported by `actionlint` [here](https://github.com/rhysd/actionlint/blob/main/docs/checks.md)

 ## Customizations